tragic theater by gm coronel

 What’s scarier than angry ghosts?
-At the Manila Film Center, a group of psychics and mediums found out.
+At the Manila Film Center, a group of psychics and mediums find out.

 I can’t believe it took me two years to pick up this book from Mt TBR.
 On the title page, the author’s signature reminded me that I bought Tragic Theater at the Manila Book Fair of 2009.
 All I needed was a moment, to decide to pick it up, to flip to the first few pages, to be completely caught in a night of exorcism that took place at the Manila Film Center in 1999.